Privacy Policy

 Our services are not intended for persons under the age of 16.

-§ 20 Up-to-dateness and changes to this privacy policy
+§ 20 Validity and amendments to this Privacy Policy

-20.1 Relationship to the terms of use and usage guidelines
+20.1 Relationship to the Terms of Use and Guidelines

-This privacy policy supplements our terms of use and our usage guidelines.
+This Privacy Policy supplements our Terms of Use and our Guidelines.

-All documents should be read together in order to fully understand the use of the platform and the associated processing of personal data.
-In the event of contradictions, the statutory data protection regulations (in particular the GDPR and BDSG) take precedence over the other provisions.
+All documents must be read together to fully understand the use of the platform and the associated processing of personal data.
+In the event of any contradictions, the statutory data protection regulations (in particular the GDPR and the BDSG) shall take precedence over the other provisions.

 Note:

-It serves exclusively to fulfil our legal information obligations in accordance with Articles 12–14 of the GDPR.
+It serves solely to fulfil our statutory information obligations in accordance with Art.
+12–14 of the GDPR.
+Consent to the Privacy Policy is not required and is not sought.

 20.2 Regular review

-We review this privacy policy regularly and update it when legal or technical changes require it.
+We review this privacy policy regularly and update it where legal or technical changes make this necessary.

-We will inform you appropriately about any significant changes, e.g.:
+We will inform you of significant changes in an appropriate manner, e.g.:

 - by email,

-- or via your user account or the app.
+- or via the user account or the app.

 20.4 Validity and versions

-The current version of this privacy policy is available on our website at any time.
+The current version of this privacy policy is available on our website at all times.

 20.5 Access to older versions

-Support service / Legal & Guidelines / Privacy Policy
+Support Service / Legal & Policies / Privacy Policy

 20.6 Recommendation to review regularly

-Continued use of our services after changes have been published is considered an indication that you have taken note of the updated provisions.
-If you do not agree with the changes, you can discontinue use and delete your user account.
+Your continued use of our services following the publication of changes shall be deemed to indicate that you have taken note of the updated provisions.
+If you do not agree with the changes, you may cease using the services and delete your user account.